How Does a Job Interview Work

 Mental Rehearsal and Logistics

-Get a good night’s rest and confirm logistics: arrival route, travel time buffer, or virtual meeting link and password.
+Get a good night’s rest and confirm logistics: arrival route/travel buffer or virtual meeting link/password.
 Review your prepared stories and the job description one last time.
-Visualize opening with a concise 30–45 second professional pitch that sets the right tone.
+Visualise opening with a concise 30-45 second professional pitch that sets the right tone.

 During the Interview: Conversation Over Performance

 Present your prepared stories but avoid sounding rehearsed.
-Use clear signposting: briefly describe the situation, your role, the action you took, the measurable result, and the learning or broader application.
-This sequence helps interviewers follow your logic and see your impact.
-Listen actively; answering the question they asked is more persuasive than giving a prepackaged talking point.
+Use clear sign-posting: briefly describe the situation, your role, the action you took, the measurable result, and the learning or broader application.
+This helps interviewers follow your logic and see your impact.
+Listen actively; responding to the question they asked is more persuasive than giving a pre-packaged answer.

-For behavioral questions, use specific recent examples and quantify results.
+For behavioural questions, use specific recent examples and quantify results.
 For technical problems, narrate your thinking process.
-If you don’t know an answer, name what you do know, and describe how you would find the missing information—hiding gaps is worse than demonstrating problem-solving.
+If you don’t know an answer, state what you do know and describe how you would find the missing information—hiding gaps is worse than demonstrating problem-solving.

 Practical Frameworks to Answer Questions